mohammed-nor/ChemNOR-package/README.md

-# ChemNOR - _Chemical Heuristic Evaluation of Molecules Networking for Optimized Reactivity_
+# ChemNOR

-A Dart package that finds relevant chemical compounds using AI (Gemini) and PubChem.
+ChemNOR (_Chemical Heuristic Evaluation of Molecules Networking for Optimized Reactivity_) is a Dart package that finds relevant chemical compounds using AI (Gemini) and PubChem.
 Also you can use it to chat with your Ai chemist!
 Note : A Google Cloud [API-key](https://ai.google.dev/gemini-api/docs/api-key) is required for all requests.

 ## Installation